dwindsor/dwindsor.github.io/_posts/2016-10-07-hardened-atomic.md

 - `static inline void atomic_add_wrap()`
 - `static inline long atomic_inc_return_wrap()`

-**Departures from Original PaX Implementation** Discuss REFCOUNT_BIAS change, possible change to use `cmpxchg` in `atomic_add()` for x86 to avoid a race condition in the overflow case.
+#### Departures from Original PaX Implementation
+XX: Discuss major departures: REFCOUNT_BIAS change, possible change to use `cmpxchg` in `atomic_add()` for x86 to avoid a race condition in the overflow case.

-*x86 Race Condition*

 ---
 ### Performance Impact
-The performance penalty incurred by HARDENED_ATOMIC is negligible.
-The following benchmarks were performed in a x86_64 virtual machine with 8 Gb of RAM running Ubuntu 16.04.1:
+The following benchmarks were performed in a x86_64 virtual machine with 8 GB RAM running Ubuntu 16.04.1:

+XX: POST BENCHMARK DATA HERE

 ---
 ### Bugs Prevented